 The candidate has to meet certain eligibility requirements to be able to apply for this entrepreneur stream.
-However, meeting the minimum eligibility criteria does not guarantee the applicant receive an Invitation to Apply.
+However, meeting the minimum eligibility criteria does not guarantee the applicant receives an Invitation to Apply.
 Each candidate gets evaluated through a point-based score system (that goes maximum of up to 160 points).
-The evaluation depends on multiple factors such as the candidate’s age, education, amount of investment, the business concept plan etc. The SINP consistently conduct draws, and each candidate that score above or equal to the draw's threshold is invited to apply.
+The evaluation depends on multiple factors such as the candidate’s age, education, amount of investment, the business concept plan, etc. The SINP consistently conducts draws, and each candidate that scores above or equal to the draw's threshold is invited to apply.

 Once the applicant receives an Invitation to Apply to the Saskatchewan Entrepreneur stream, the following documents need to be submitted:

-The applicant needs to pay a non-refundable processing fee of 2,500 CAD for Saskatchewan Entrepreneur stream.
+The applicant needs to pay a non-refundable processing fee of 2,500 CAD for the Saskatchewan Entrepreneur stream.

 As per the latest estimates from January 1 to March 31, 2021, an entrepreneur stream application is processed by the SINP within:

 Once the candidate submits the complete application and a third-party verification report to the SINP, he shall be issued an Approval Letter and a Temporary Work Permit Support Letter.
 Nearly 14 weeks is then taken for the issuance of the Provincial Nomination.

 Step 1: Submit an Expression of Interest (EOI)

 The first step is to indicate an Expression of Interest to work and reside in the province of Saskatchewan by establishing a business there.
 The candidate needs to submit all the relevant and required details like entrepreneurial experience, investment to be made, net worth of the entrepreneur, a business establishment plan.

 The approved candidates who meet the minimum eligibility requirements then shall be accepted into the EOI pool along with other candidates where they are evaluated ranked according to the score-driven point system.